The 2023-2024 Janet L. Hoffman Loan Assistance Repayment Program (LARP) is now Open.

 Applicants will be grouped according to eligible employment field.
 Within employment fields, individuals will be ranked according to graduation date, then application complete date.
 If individuals have identical graduation dates and application complete dates, applicants with the lowest income will be awarded first.
 Priority is given to individuals who have graduated from an institution of higher education in the last three years.
 Priority employment fields established by law are legal services and nursing.
 Priority for awarding will also be given to applicants who are employed as nurse faculty members or applicants who teach in schools designated as federal Title I, schools Identified for Improvement by MSDE, or who teach in designated critical shortage subject fields.

 Awards will be determined by an applicant's overall reported educational debt at the time of application.
 Recipients will lock-in to an award level that contains set award amounts.
-Award funds are distributed annually over a three (3) year period as long as the recipient remains eligible and continues to submit the required annual employment, lender and tax documentation by the October 1 deadline.
+Award funds are distributed annually over a three (3) year period as long as the recipient remains eligible and continues to submit the required annual employment, lender and tax documentation by October 1.

 *Payment amount cannot exceed total debt; amount will be adjusted

-Recipients of lock-in awards are required to submit annual employment, lender and tax documentation by the September 30 deadline for each year that they receive funding.
-Failure to submit required documentation by the deadline or failure to report changes in your employment status and/or salary level through out the service/award years will make you ineligible for the award.
+Recipients of lock-in awards are required to submit annual employment, lender and tax documentation by the November 30 deadline for each year that they receive funding.
+Failure to submit required documentation by the deadline or failure to report changes in your employment status and/or salary level throughout the service/award years will make you ineligible for the award.